-In addition, in August 2019, we completed the acquisition of UmanDiagnostics AB (Uman), a company located in Umeå, Sweden, that supplies neurofilament light (Nf-L) antibodies and Nf-L ELISA kits.
+In August 2019, we completed the acquisition of UmanDiagnostics AB (Uman), a company located in Umeå, Sweden, that supplies neurofilament light (Nf-L) antibodies and Nf-L ELISA kits.
 Uman's Nf-L antibodies are widely recognized by researchers and biopharmaceutical and diagnostics companies world-wide as the premier solution for the detection of Nf-L to advance the development of therapeutics and diagnostics for neurodegenerative conditions.
-Nf-L has seen a dramatic growth as a neurological biomarker in the last three years since we developed the first assay that could reliably measure Nf-L in blood using Uman's antibodies and our Simoa technology.
+Since we commercially launched the first assay that could reliably measure Nf-L in blood using Uman's antibodies and our Simoa technology in 2017, Nf-L has seen dramatic growth as a neurological biomarker.
 This innovation allowed research, previously limited primarily to cerebrospinal fluid (CSF), to expand significantly and has led many of the world's foremost neurology researchers and clinicians to conclude that Nf-L may be one of the most clinically relevant brain biomarkers available today.
-Despite significant efforts by us and others to identify or develop an alternative source of antibodies, the Uman Nf-L antibodies remain the best-in-class for highly sensitive and specific Nf-L detection in serum or plasma.
-The following graphic depicts the sensitivity of the Uman antibodies to detect Nf-L in blood and CSF compared to over a dozen other antibody pairs tested by Quanterix:

-The superiority of the Uman antibodies is further evidenced by the fact that, to date, in over 380 publications relating to the detection of Nf-L in serum or plasma, 100% used the Uman antibodies.

-The Uman acquisition secures the Nf-L antibody supply critical to our industry leading ultrasensitive Simoa Nf-L assays and services, provides us with additional revenue opportunities via the sale of the Nf-L antibodies and Nf-L ELISA kits, and positions us to capitalize on significant growth opportunities with Nf-L applications in Alzheimer's disease, multiple sclerosis, and other neurodegenerative conditions.
+Despite significant efforts by us and others to identify or develop an alternative source of antibodies, we believe the Uman Nf-L antibodies remain the best-in-class for highly sensitive and specific Nf-L detection in serum or plasma.
+The superiority of the Uman antibodies is evidenced by the fact that, to date over 600 publications relating to the detection of Nf-L in serum or plasma have used the Uman antibodies.
+The Uman acquisition secured the Nf-L antibody supply critical to our industry-leading ultrasensitive Simoa Nf-L assays and services, provided us with additional revenue opportunities via the sale of the Nf-L antibodies and Nf-L ELISA kits, and positioned us to capitalize on significant growth opportunities with Nf-L applications in Alzheimer's disease, multiple sclerosis, and other neurodegenerative conditions.